Allen Thomson: Life

 Thomson was elected a fellow of the Royal Society of Edinburgh in 1838, and of the Royal Society of London in 1848.
 He became a councillor of the Royal Society of London in 1877, and one of the vice-presidents in 1878.
 He was president of the Philosophical Society, of the Medico-Chirurgical Society, and of the Science Lectures Association in Glasgow, and was also the first president of the local branch of the British Medical Association.
 From 1859 to 1877 he represented the universities of Glasgow and of St. Andrews jointly on the General Medical Council, where his ripe experience and calm judgment enabled him to do good service to the cause of medical education.
 He was president of the biological section of the British Association at the Edinburgh meeting in 1871, and in 1876 was elected president of the Association.
 In his presidential address in the following year he reviewed the history of the Darwinian theory of evolution.
 In 1871 the University of Edinburgh conferred upon him the degree of LL.D., the University of Glasgow paid him a similar compliment in 1877, and he received the degree of D.C.L. from the University of Oxford in 1882.

 Thomson acted as chairman of the removal and buildings committee of the University of Glasgow from 1863 to 1874, when the university buildings on Gilmorehill were successfully completed and occupied.
 He also took an active part in the erection of the Western Infirmary.

 He died in London on 21 March 1884, at 66 Palace Gardens Terrace.
 He is buried with his wife, Ninian Jane Hill, in Dean Cemetery in western Edinburgh.
 The grave faces the southmost path from the south-east corner of the south-east section.

 Works

 Thomson was a draughtsman, and his diagrams were long current in textbooks of anatomy and physiology.
 He wrote on physiological optics, on the mechanism by which the eye accommodates or focusses itself for objects at different distances.

 Thomson took part in editing the seventh, eighth, and ninth editions of Jones Quain's 'Elements of Anatomy.'
 He was associated in the seventh edition with Sharpey and Cleland, in the eighth with Sharpey and Schäfer, and in the ninth edition with Schäfer and Thane.
 He also edited the second volume of William Cullen's Life, part of his father's project to issue Cullen's Works, and to the reissue of the first volume he prefixed a biographical notice of his half-brother William.

 Manuscripts of Thompson's essays are held at the Cadbury Research Library, University of Birmingham.
+His medical papers, lecture notes, drawings and correspondence are held at the Archives of the University of Glasgow.